projf/display_controller/doc/porting.md

-# Porting the Project F Display Controller
+# Porting the Display Controller

 We strive to create generic HDL designs where possible.
 However, vendor-specific components are critical to certain functionality, such as high-speed clock generation.
 The display controller uses three Xilinx-specific components: all display options use the `MMCM` for clock generation, while TMDS encoding on the FPGA requires `OSERDESE2` and `OBUFDS`.
 Expanded hardware support will be available in future, but in the meantime, we offer the following advice: